runderwoman/faaspot-cli/docs/executions.rst

 Get Execution Status
 --------------------

-To get the status of some execution, you need to use the spots API:
+To get the status of an execution, you need to use the spots API:

 ..  admonition:: CLI
     :class: open-toggle

-    You can get the status of some execution using the CLI:
+    You can get the status of an execution using the CLI:

     .. code-block:: sh